Stetsed/.dotfiles/README.md

 - For Paru I use a custom pacman.conf which is hardcoded to my user directory, change this in ~/.config/paru/paru.conf
 - Modify the specified battery in ~/.config/eww/modules/sys.yuck and ~/.config/eww/scripts/battery.
 - Modify ~/.config/eww/windows/dashfs.yuck when I got it it had all hardcoded and I can't figure out how to unhardcode it so you gotta fix it for your resolution :|
-- By default I use the eww bar but I also have a waybar in this config which you can use by commenting out "eww open bar" and commenting in "waybar -c blahblah".
+- By default I use the waybar because it gives me better results in terms of power usage,giving about 1-2w less usage.
+But I can still use eww widgets because apparently running the eww daemon itself with this config doesn't add power usage?
+Ye have fun explaining that.
 - Other changes which I might not have noted here, please don't just copy some random persons dotfiles and expect them to work.

 ### [Packages](https://github.com/Stetsed/.dotfiles/blob/main/.packages.list)